Major/Minor

 2) Do not forget to circle one of the "10" courses as a prerequisite.

-3) Once your modified major study form is complete, please submit it to Professor Murphy via email for approval: James.B.Murphy@Dartmouth.edu
+3) Once your modified major study form is complete, please submit it to Professor Clarke via email for approval: Michelle.T.Clarke@dartmouth.edu

-4) If approved, Professor Murphy will forward your study form to the Department Administrator who can help you declare your PPE major on Dartworks.
+4) If approved, Professor Clarke will forward your study form to the Department Administrator who can help you declare your PPE major on Dartworks.

-5) If you have further questions about these PPE majors or about how to complete your study form, please email Professor Murphy.
+5) If you have further questions about these PPE majors or about how to complete your study form, please email Professor Clarke.
 We can arrange a meeting if necessary.

 6) Every year, we revise and update the information available in this study form.
 Sometimes the departments make changes between the revisions.
 Please check the government, economics, and philosophy departments' websites for updated information.